lcgodoy/smile/README.md

 [![R-CMD-check](https://github.com/lcgodoy/spmismo/workflows/R-CMD-check/badge.svg)](https://github.com/lcgodoy/spmismo/actions)
 <!-- badges: end -->

-The goal of `spmismo` is to provide a tool to deal with spatially misaligned data.
+The goal of `smile` is to provide a tool to deal with spatially misaligned data.
 The package is based on the methodology presented in the paper [Johnson et al. 2020](https://ij-healthgeographics.biomedcentral.com/articles/10.1186/s12942-020-00200-w)